Liam Murphy (Home and Away): Storylines

 He was later involved in an accident when he drove into Charlie and Brax's vehicle when he went through an intersection and ended up in hospital.
 He came round to find Bianca by his side and was told Heath had hit him.
 He recalled seeing Charlie and Brax but Bianca told him she had been in the car with Heath and he realised she'd slept with him again.
 He insisted on being taken off his painkillers, fearing they were making him hallucinate, but had reason to feel better when he got back with Bianca.
 He moved into the beach house with her but was bemused both by the fact she no longer seemed to be friends with Charlie and her wanting him to give up his job at the restaurant.
 He went to buy a new car but was shocked when Bianca tried to get him to buy a family car.
 When Heath wound him up about it, he ended up buying another bike instead.
 Bianca convinced him to put it up for sale but he was confused when Brax made him redundant and when he realised Bianca and Charlie had fallen out.
 Charlie admitted she and Brax had been in the car and Bianca had covered for them and Liam was annoyed she had lied to him.
 He took his job and bike back and moved out to the caravan park but then surprised Bianca at the surf club and proposed to her, which she accepted.
 After stopping by the caravan park to say goodbye to Miles, they went to tell his parents in the city.

+Bianca discovers she is pregnant and Liam is pleased to be a father again.
+However when she has an ultrascan, the due date reveals that Heath is the baby's father.
+When Heath finds out, he takes legal action to allow him access to his child.
+Bianca and Liam attempt to leave Summer Bay, but when Bianca reveals that she would like to allow Heath to play a part in the baby's life, Liam concludes that she still has feeling for Heath and ends their marriage.

+Liam briefly dates Indigo Walker (Samara Weaving) when she separates from Romeo, now her husband.
+Romeo is angered by this and accuses Liam of betraying their friendship.
+Liam ends things with Indi and she and Romeo get back together.
+Liam begins to re-evaluate his life and decides he wants to reconnect with Ash.
+Romeo also confides in Liam that he is terminally ill, dying from skin cancer and cannot bring himself to tell Indi.
+Liam and Romeo both decide to leave Summer Bay.
+Liam says goodbye to Bianca at her and Heath's engagement party, and he also makes his peace with Heath and they part on good terms.
+Liam and Romeo then ride out of Summer Bay together on Liam's motorbike.